FuturICT2/TokenCreatorApp/README.md

 The app developed will make tokens through the `/ap-assets` endpoint.

 Since the web front-end has been left untouched, it will continue to create tokens through `/assets`, however, these tokens are made with the `AllPurpose` contract instead of the `Mintable` contract (previous creating contract).
-Please note that this `AllPurpose` function encompasses both `AllPurpose` AND `AllPurposeCapped`, it is one level deeper, under `server/ethereum/ethereum.go` on line 88, where the distinction between the two contracts is made.

 Tokens made through `/assets` are mintable, burnable, transferable and uncapped.
 The behaviour of these tokens can be changed by editing the CreateAsset function in `server/assethandlers/create-asset.go` between lines 68 and 77.
 ```go